10+ Examples of Gift Card Marketing Campaigns Done Like a Pro in 2025

 Sleep Country is Canada’s leading omnichannel mattress and bedding retailer and a specialty sleep products retailer with brick-and-mortar stores across the country.

 They have launched a Christmas campaign offering $230 gift cards valid in December.
-The gift cards were delivered via emails but they were valid only on in-store purchases.
+The gift cards were delivered via emails but they were redeemable only in a physical store, emphasizing the in-store experience and encouraging customers to visit the store for their purchases.

 Promotion conditions: